LA vs DET Preview: Chargers’ defense ready to reignite hope for the season

 Ogbonnia was a key rotational piece last season and having him back should only aid the Chargers’ run defense. pic.twitter.com/xLrAN3v47X

-You did balled out against one of the best last week Alohi, but Garrett Wilson is still mortal.
+You did ball out against one of the best last week Alohi, but Garrett Wilson is still mortal.
 This week, I want to see this kind of playmaking ability against the Sun God.

 ALOHI GILMAN LETSS GOOOOOO— ًBoltUpYo (@BoltUpYo) November 7, 2023